danielwikander/Task1/README.md

 Arguments
     n:        The number of lines to write to the file.
 Must be an integer.
-    filePath: The path the the file to create/overwrite.
+    filepath: The path the the file to create/overwrite.
 Must be a valid filepath.

 Examples
     TaskOne 10 newFile